Denkigai no Honya-san: Umanohone Bookstore

 Hiotan is a part-time clerk at Umanohone.
-Her nickname comes from the fact that she is not an otaku, but is interested in yaoi.
+Her nickname comes from the fact that she is not an otaku, but is interested in boys' love.
 Unlike the others, she does not know much about anime.
-Hiotan acts innocent towards things that are perverted, but admits that she is "someone who really likes porn books."
+Hiotan acts innocent towards things that are perverted, but admits that she is "someone who really likes porn books".
 She is easily embarrassed and often teased by Kantoku, whom she has a crush on.